Federal Council of Engineering and Agronomy: History

-Areas of Jurisdiction
+Areas of jurisdiction

 This work is the one of a historical research, made from documents received and dispatched by the Federal Council, from 1934 to 1977, as well as diverse publications about them and Confea Resolutions.
 The study was developed in 1992, under our Coordination in quality, the time, of the Chief of the Documentation Department, with a significant contribution by the Historian Gustavo Ponce de Leon Soriano Lago.

 The rescue of the previous denominations of the Regional Councils of Engineering, Architecture and Agronomy is of fundamental importance to identify the origins of the documents produced by the Confea / Crea System and to keep registered part of this memory.
 We also point out that Confea has been constantly consulted on the previous denominations of Creas for various reasons, and this is also one of the justifications for this work.

 Eventually, inaccuracies in the work can be detected, which is why we request that the same be sent to the Confea, through the Management of Assistance to the Collegiate, so that we can make the necessary corrections.

-Confea Organs
+Confea organs

 Confea's activities are led by a president, elected by the direct and secret vote of the professionals.
 In addition, the structure of the Federal Council has a Board of Directors, whose purpose is to assist the Plenary in the management of the House; An Evaluation and Articulation Board, which preliminarily analyzes the agenda of the plenary session, aiming at the effectiveness of the work; In addition to a Communication and Marketing Council, which aims to formulate and implement Confea's Editorial Policy.

 The Federal Council also has permanent committees and special commissions.
 The first assist the Plenary in matters within their competence.
 The latter meet specific transitional demands.
 Confea can also create working groups that aim to collect data and structure specific topics, with the aim of guiding the Confea bodies in solving issues and in establishing agreements.

-Board Of Directors
+Board of directors

-Pursuant to Resolution No. 1,015, the Board of Directors has the purpose of assisting the Plenary in the management of Confea.
+Pursuant to Resolution No. 1,015, the board of directors has the purpose of assisting the Plenary in the management of Confea.
 It consists of the president and the vice president of the Federal Council, in addition to five directors.

 The officers are elected by the Plenary in the first ordinary session of each year.